Pocono Region – Long Weekend Guide

 We spent roughly 2 hours exploring the buildings and talking to the volunteers.

-Tip: Road 739 was very rough and there is a $1 toll to cross the bridge at Dingmans Ferry.
+Tip: Road 739 was very rough, and there is a $1 toll to cross the bridge at Dingmans Ferry.
 Millbrook Days takes place in September.

 5:00pm-6:00pm: Delaware Water Gap National Recreation Area

 Kittatinny Point Visitor Center is home to the covenant NSP passport stamp for the area.
-There are some displays and numerous rangers on hand to answer any questions that you might have.
+There are some displays and numerous rangers on hand to answer any questions you might have.

 Day 2: Sunday